The VECO Group is a long established independent Swiss Private Multifamily Office, based in Lugano, Dubai, Abu Dhabi, Hong Kong.

 The combination of these elements ensures that Switzerland remains one of the most attractive countries in which to live and do business.
 Over 50,000 new businesses are established every year.
 The foundation of a business is a quick and simple procedure, in different corporate forms depending on the purpose and objectives.

-Swiss International Legal Consultants Ltd - Abu Dhabi, which recently became part of the VECO Group, is part of SWISS, a Group specialized in business consulting, management, accounting services and legal consultancy.
+Swiss Group, which recently became part of the VECO Group, is specialized in business consulting, management, accounting services and legal consultancy.
 With a presence in Dubai and Abu Dhabi, it combines Swiss and international expertise with in-depth experience of the Middle Eastern markets in which it has been operating since 1970.
 The Swiss Group is made up of professional experts, Swiss and international lawyers and accountants who speak 7 languages, aimed at companies that want to settle in the Middle East or to manage existing structures and companies.

 The United Arab Emirates is the second largest economy in the Middle East, after Saudi Arabia, and one of the richest countries in the region by GDP per capita.
 The federation of the United Arab Emirates follows a similar structure to Switzerland.
 Today it is made up of the seven Emirates, Abu Dhabi (the capital), Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah and Fujairah.